 “Multifactor authentication” (MFA) is an account security process requiring two or more separate steps for a user to prove their identity.
-It most commonly refers to logging into a computer, network, application, or other resource.
+It most commonly refers to logging into a computer, network, application, or other resources.
 To complete a multifactor authentication process, you must provide specific credentials or meet certain conditions at each stage.
 While “two-factor authentication” remains a popular term, MFA has increasingly become the umbrella term.

 People already use MFA processes to regularly prove their identities outside of IT scenarios.
 For example, an ATM card requires a personal identification number (PIN).
 Authentication only occurs when both the card and PIN are used together; they do not authenticate anything exclusive of each other.